Dorian

 Made even years.

-He picked up his phone again, opening the thread with Amara's number.
+He scrolled through his phone, opening the thread with Amara's number.

 Still no reply.

-The little “Delivered” text sat there beneath his message like it was mocking him.
+The word “Delivered” sat there beneath his message like it was mocking him.

 He just hoped she hadn’t read his message and decided he wasn’t worth it.